corsairmarks/building_capital_colony_type_job_swaps/mod/README.md

 * Trade-related colonies will swap for Merchants
 * Unity-related colonies will swap for High Priests (spiritualist empires) or Nobles (Aristocratic Elite, imperial authorities, or the Galactic Emperor)
 * Research-related colonies will swap for Science Directors
+* Empire and sector capitals will swap for an extra trade or unity job based on job swap civics and the above criteria, including Merchants for Corporate Dominions

 These swaps combine with those for the leader-swap civics, so that some planets may end up with no Politicians at all.